RazzleAi/razzle/README.md

 ## Introduction

 Large language models have become have become quite popular in recent years, understandably so.
-Tools like GPT-3 and ChatGPT by extension have show what software driving by natural language can accomplish in terms of ease of use and power.
+Tools like GPT-3 and ChatGPT by extension have show what software driven by natural language can accomplish in terms of ease of use and power.
 We've seen use cases everywhere from text generation to code generation and many more to come, we've also seen commpanies introduce a chat experience to their products to make them more accessible and easy to use.

 We at Razzle however are facinated by one question:
 <br />